Killashee, County Longford: Sport

 Killashee is home to St. Brigid's Killashee GAA, the team currently competes in the Longford Intermediate Football Championship.
 Killashee has produced some inter-county players through the years.
 Killashee had an international player who represented Ireland in the Shinty-Hurling International Series in 2018.

 Location and transport

 The village is situated along the N63 road between Claregalway and Longford and is 8 kilometres south of Longford town.
-The closest airport to the Killashee is the Abbeyshrule Aerodrome located 33 kilometres south-east of the village, the closest major airport is Knock Airport in Charlestown, County Mayo, 91 kilometres north-west of Killashee.
+The closest airport to the Killashee is the Abbeyshrule Aerodrome located 33 kilometres south-east of the village, the closest major airport is Ireland West Airport in Charlestown, County Mayo, 91 kilometres north-west of Killashee.

 Killashee is served by two Bus Éireann routes.
 Route 425 provides a weekday service each way to/from Galway via Lanesboro and Roscommon.
 Route 467 provides two journeys each way to Longford and Lanesboro on Wednesday.